Handcrafted in

 Our Master Artisans

-We work directly with over 50 artisan families in Radawadunna, all of whom are paid fair wages well above regional standards.
+We collaborate with over 50 artisan families in and around Radawadunna.
 Our master craftspeople spend years developing the fine motor skills required to weave cane into the tight, uniform patterns that define our furniture's character.
-There are no shortcuts, no machines that can replicate what a skilled artisan produces with their hands.

 Each piece leaves the workshop bearing the subtle signature of the person who made it: a slight variation in the weave pattern, a unique tightness in the binding, an imperceptible stamp of human presence.
 We believe this is not a flaw.
 It is the point.